christophedominik/starter-hugo-academic/content/authors/Finbarr G. Horgan/_index.md

 bio:

 # Interests to show in About widget
-interests: "Restoration Ecology, Ecological Engineering"
+interests: Restoration Ecology and Ecological Engineering

 # Education to show in About widget
 education: